gsass/pretty.bike/content/packing_list.md

 - 1 pair macrame gloves (or lesser, non-macrame gloves)
 - 1 bike cap or ball cap - these are so clutch once the going gets sweaty
 - 3 pairs running socks or other socks which you know don't chafe
-- 1 pair shoes you can bike in - see appendix
+- 1 pair shoes you can bike in - see the FAQ if you're not sure
 - 1 pair swim shorts/swimsuit
 - 1 pair heaux-ass shorts which make people want to buy you a DRANK (this might be a "me" thing)
 - 1 pair sunglasses + case
 - 2 pairs underwear
-- 1 pair shoes for camp/if your bike shoes get soaked (see appendix)
+- 1 pair shoes for camp/if your bike shoes get soaked (again, see the FAQ if unsure)
 - 2 shirts nice enough to get into a restaurant with ("t-shirt without holes" or better)
 - 1 packable hooded rain jacket (or poncho, if you love that greenhouse STANK feeling)
 - 1 compression sack/plastic bag for dirty laundry